WaylonWalker/waylonwalker.com/pages/til/still-loving-tailwind.md

 ever become something, a document that is likely to go to print (a resume), and some quick dashboards.

+## I started using Tailwind a few month back

+A few months back in september of 2023 I made [a case for tailwindcss](https://waylonwalker.com/a-case-for-tailwindcss/).
+And have been using it on quite a few projects since.

+- values are well thought out
+- it's really easy to use
+- classes that make sense
+- tree shakable

 ## fokais.com

 I started working on fokais.com only a few weeks ago, It's going to be a SAS to